Baby Hummingbirds: (Egg to Fledgling)

 What is the size of a hummingbird egg?

-Two perfectly sized oval eggs nestle together in a newly comfortably constructed nest.
+A female hummingbird will lay two perfectly sized oval eggs nestled together in a newly constructed and comfortable nest.
 They constantly need to be kept warm by their mother but not overheat to survive the incubation process successfully.

 How long does it take for a hummingbird egg to hatch?

-A mother hummingbird will incubate her eggs and keep them heated at a proper temperature between 96 and 98.6 degrees Fahrenheit.
+A mother hummingbird will incubate her eggs and keep them heated at a consistent and proper temperature between 96 and 98.6*F (35–37°C).

 Throughout the incubation process, the mother hummingbird will use her beak and feet to turn the eggs over several times a day to prevent the eggs from overheating.